Lock 42 - Couchiching

 Trent-Severn Waterway National Historic Site

 This is a very busy lock station on weekends as many boaters make the trip from Lake Simcoe to Georgian Bay and return.
-Some souvenirs and charts may be purchased at the lock.

 Getting here